coinkite/mpy-qr/README.md

 - almost able to be compiled into a native-code `.mpy` file, but not quite
 - does not support Kanji or ECI modes
+- to support micropython versions below 1.19 `mpy-1-19-pre.patch` needs to be applied prior to building

 ## Example